Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Encryption and Cipher.md

 ## Pattern Recognition
 Identifying patterns in ciphertext can provide insights into the underlying structure of a substitution or transposition cipher.

-## Mathematical Operations can be reversed
+## Mathematical Operations that are difficult to reverse
+Matrix

 # How to make cipher harder to crack